open-horizon/anax/docs/deployment_string.md

 ## Deployment String Examples
 {: #deployment-examples}

-A `deployment` string JSON would look like this:
+This is a `deployment` string JSON example:

 ```json
 {